faroe islands coast

 Getting Around

 • Car hire – Essential for exploring remote villages.
+Travel is easy thanks to a network of tunnels connecting the islands.

 • Public buses – Connect towns affordably.

-• Ferries & helicopters – Reach remote islands and fjords.
+• Ferries & helicopters – Reach remote islands and fjords

 Travel Tips